 More money pours today into AI enterprise projects than ever before.
 Companies should try to avoid vagueness and lack of focus on their aims and expectations, to prevent the costly failure of their AI developments – too often a cause of failure.

 The use of artificial intelligence in sales and controlling offers an exciting field of application, for there companies can effectively expand existing CRM and ERP systems.
 Most if not all sales teams in B2B are in possession of relevant sales data that AI-based solutions can crunch.

 Nonetheless, implementing AI in an ERP or a CRM system can be a minefield.
 There are several obstacles to overcome that ensure the success of the integration of AI into sales systems.
 Let’s review together some of these challenges.

-What does it mean Artificial intelligence for an ERP system?
+What Does Artificial Intelligence for an ERP System Mean?

 Let’s briefly define what is artificial intelligence from a sales perspective.